Whether you want to moderate or quit alcohol or drugs, holidays can be tough. Here are strategies to enjoy the Fourth of July in recovery.

 5. Give yourself permission to celebrate in other ways.

-It can feel funky to not drink or use on a holiday if that’s the only way you cut loose and relax.
-Take time to lounge in a pool, play with your kids without worrying about work, wake up early and go on a solitary hike, or indulge in delicious Fourth of July desserts without guilt.
+It can feel funky to not drink or use on a holiday if that’s the only way you used to cut loose and relax.
+Take time to lounge in a pool, play with your kids without worrying about work, wake up early and go on a solitary hike, or indulge in delicious Independence Day desserts without guilt.
 Give yourself permission to celebrate by doing something you enjoy (other than drinking or drugs).

 6. Don’t be afraid to duck out.